get543/linux-beginner-guide/README.md

 - Guide for installing arch with a script also the official arch wiki installation.

 # [`starship.toml`]

 My starship config.
 [Starship] is what I use to customise my bash prompt.
 Don't forget to use [nerd font], because compatibility is much better with the starship icon.

 # [`picom.conf`]

 XFCE compositor config file.
 Works well if you are running XFCE on VM and cannot use 3D Acceleration.

+# [`loopback.sh`]

+A script to turn on or off loopback of your mic.
+In other words, a script to hear your own microphone.

+- `./loopback.sh on` to turn it on.
+- `./loopback.sh off` to turn it off.

+# [`change-perm.sh`]
+Script to change usb or drive permission.
+It will change it to be able to have read, write, and execute permission.

 [zenity]: https://help.gnome.org/users/zenity/stable/
 [yt-dlp]: https://github.com/yt-dlp/yt-dlp